jh2oman/mp3_server/README.md

 }
 ```

-And an example of a sucessful GET:users return.
+And an example of a sucessful GET:users return showing the schema for User.

 ```json
 {